 - For up to 3 rounds, poets must perform their own original work.

 - No props, costumes or musical accompaniment

 - There is a time limit of 3 minutes, with a 30 second grace period.
 (After 3:40 seconds, you will be docked points.)

 Five judges are randomly selected from the audience, scoring poets anywhere between 0 to 10.0 High and low scores are dropped, three in the middle are added to give the total score.

-At Youth Speaks Seattle, we like to chant, “The points are not the point, the point is the POETRY!”
-We believe scores do not have the power to define us, or our experiences.
+That’s what we chant at every slam.
+We believe scores do not have the power to define us or our experiences.
 We recognize that scores can have an impact on participating poets but they are not the reason we come together.
 We use the slam format as a tool to gather community and ignite a space of artistry, truth and social change.

-- To provide a stage, a mic, and a crowd to authentically witness young people in a world where they are often silenced
+- To provide a stage, a mic, and a crowd to authentically witness young people’s voices in a world where they are often silenced

 - To showcase the incredible power, talent, and voice of young people in the 206